nijikokun/the-zen-approach/README.md

 4. **Comments**.
 (Personal Findings: Doc-blocks are cool for generation, single line are great for annotation, amazing code doesn't need much inline comments.)
 5. **Blocks** (Don't create variables inside blocks as a general rule of thumb, unless performance.
 Generally, using braces _multi-line_ style is easier to read.
 Sometimes it's acceptable to ignore them.)
 6. **Functions** (When to var, when not to var.
 Always name them for logging sake.)
 8. **Engines / Compilers** (There are many different ones, v8, rhino, etc..
-They don't always interpret the same.)
+They don't always interpret the same and they have many different modes: `concurrent` vs `optimized`)